Home > Movie Stars > Adrien Brody > More Biographies

 The most recent Adrien Brody biography is published on the main page.

-Biography #2 (for The Pianist)
+Biography #2 (for The Jacket)

 Adrien Brody has established himself as one of the most respected young actors working today.
 Frequently collaborating with master filmmakers, Brody continues to build an impressive body of work in a wide range of complex movie roles.